 The City of Fruita is located in the Grand Valley on I-70 west of Grand Junction.
 Fruita started out with an economy based on fruit orchards and farming, but is known today for dinosaurs and mountain bikes, and sometimes dinosaurs on mountain bikes.
 Fruita is just north of Colorado National Monument, with the Colorado River in between.
 Several dinosaur fossil discoveries have been made in and around Fruita, most notably Brachiosaurus and Apatosaurus.
 The apatosaurus skeleton was found on the northeast side of of a hill now known as Dinosaur Hill.
 An excellent paleontology museum, Dinosaur Journey museum, is located in Fruita.
-I'm not a mountain biker, but if I was I would seriously consider moving to Fruita.
+I'm not a hard core mountain biker, but if I was I would seriously consider moving to Fruita.
 The area surrounding Fruita is absolutely infested with mountain biking trails with names like Zippety-do-da, Chutes and Ladders, Prime Cut, Joe's Ridge, etc. Kokopelli Trail runs from nearby Loma all the way to Moab, Utah.
 Fruita also holds music festivals and other events throughout the year.

 Western Slope Vietnam Memorial